Fantomas42/django-blog-zinnia/docs/topics/url_shortener.rst

 One way it's not bad, but it's not enough.

 First of all Zinnia now provides his own short URLs for the entries,
-exemple:
+example:

   http://mydomain.com/blog/1/

-Of course the URL is short (and can be shorter) but if you have a long domain, the URL can be not so short, exemple:
+Of course the URL is short (and can be shorter) but if you have a long domain, the URL can be not so short, example:

   http://mysuperverylongdomain.com/blog/1/ (40 characters !)